excellenteasy/CSSUISwitch/README.md

 # Usage

-You can just throw `build/CSSUISwitch.css` into your project and use the following HTML:
+You can just throw `build/CSSUISwitch.css` into your project, or `bower install CSSUISwitch` and use the following HTML:
 ```html
 <div class="input-switch">
   <input type="checkbox"/>